 To accommodate ACGME intern year duty hour requirements, the PGY1 year is split into 13 blocks of four weeks each.
 Residents in the General Psychiatry Program spend three blocks in family medicine, one full block in neurology, two separated blocks comprising two weeks each of neurology and night float floor coverage at UPMC Western Psychiatric Hospital, and one month in Medical Care of the Psychiatric Patient.
 Some residents choose to spend additional time in these rotations during electives later in training.
 Family medicine is done through the UPMC St. Margaret’s family medicine program and includes three blocks of inpatient medicine.
 Residents spend two blocks in total with the UPMC neurology program and work on either the neurology consult or wards team.

-Residents rotate through the UPMC Western Psychiatric Hospital emergency room, the Diagnostic Evaluation Center (DEC), for three blocks and continue to take overnight call in the DEC throughout their second year.
-The free standing DEC, separate from the medical Emergency Department at UPMC, provides psychiatric evaluation, brief counseling and crisis intervention, routine pharmacologic management, referrals for acute inpatient hospitalization, partial day programs, and outpatient clinics.
-During the evenings, the residents are the primary medical doctors in the DEC, working with a directly supervising attending, "in house".
-Child attending supervision is available by phone as needed.
+Residents rotate through the UPMC Western Psychiatric Hospital emergency room, Psychiatric Emergency Services (PES), for three blocks and continue to take overnight call in the PES throughout their second year.
+The free standing PES, separate from the medical Emergency Department at UPMC, provides psychiatric evaluation, brief counseling and crisis intervention, routine pharmacologic management, referrals for acute inpatient hospitalization, partial day programs, and outpatient clinics.
+During the evenings, the residents are the primary medical doctors in the PES, working with a directly supervising attending, "in house".

 A three block rotation in substance-related disorders and anxiety disorders is divided into a 1-block rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System, and a total of two blocks rotating at UPMC Western Psychiatric Hospital on an inpatient service specializing in acute treatment of patients with comorbid psychiatric and addictive disorders.